ttasterisco/ttasterisco.github.com/_posts/2013-03-17-21st-century-work-desk.md

 ---
 layout: post
-title: A History of Computer Technology and The Battle for the 21st Century Work Desk
+title: The Battle for the 21st Century Work Desk
 summary:
 filename:
 ---